JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 ### FastAPI vs TS

-You're asking about the difference between **FastAPI** endpoints and **api.ts** endpoints.
+Just in case you wonder about the difference between **FastAPI** endpoints and **api.ts** endpoints.

 While they both deal with creating APIs, they are fundamentally different because they operate in different programming languages and contexts.

 * **FastAPI** is a **Python web framework** for building APIs.

-* The term "**api.ts**" isn't a single, specific framework like FastAPI.
+* You might be involved in some project with `api.ts` files.
   * It's a file name (`api.ts`) commonly used in projects that use **TypeScript** to define API endpoints, often within a larger framework or system.

 **🐍 FastAPI Endpoints**

 FastAPI is a complete web framework in Python.

 When you create an endpoint, you're building the **server-side** logic that handles HTTP requests.

 The framework handles many tasks for you automatically, like:

 * **Routing**: Mapping a URL path (e.g., `/items/{item_id}`) to a specific Python function.
 * **Data Validation**: Using Python's type hints and the Pydantic library, FastAPI automatically validates incoming request data (from URL paths, query parameters, or the request body).
 If the data doesn't match the expected type, it returns a clear error.